gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

   uses **persona prompts** via a Cursor system-prompt Markdown file to pick the voice the model writes in.
 On screen: a slide comparing book covers of Harry Percival's *Test-Driven Development with Python* (2017), *Architecture Patterns with Python* (2020), and *Test-Driven Development with Python, 3rd Edition* (2025) to show how the same author's thinking evolved across editions.
-Different personas (e.g., Django-era vs. Laravel-era) produce noticeably different code.
+Different personas (e.g., Django-era vs. Laravel-era) produce different code.
 - A pitch to come to [**EuroPython 2026**](https://ep2026.europython.eu/) this summer, featuring a live Core Dev podcast episode with Guido van Rossum, Łukasz Langa, and Pablo Galindo Salgado.
 A quick audience poll: are your summer plans still the same, does Europe sound tempting, have you met someone here you want to talk to again.
 Most hands went up.